Why Gyneacologists Don’t Recommend Vagisil or Femfresh – And What to Use Instead

 This is where Lip Intimate Care stands out.

-Why Oil-Based Cleansing Works Better:
+Why Intimate Cleansing Oil Works Better:

-✅ Gentle on skin – no sulfates, no harsh detergents, no foam.
+✅Gentle on skin – no sulfates, no harsh detergents, no foam.

 ✅Moisturising – natural oils nourish the skin instead of stripping it.